Our Columbus Job Injury Attorneys Break Down Workplace Accident Injuries

 - Back sprains, muscle tears, and hernias from heavy lifting

-- Herniated discs including lumbar and neck conditions requiring surgery
+- Herniated discs including lumbar and spinal cord conditions requiring surgery

 - Occupational diseases caused by exposure to dangerous substances such as chemicals or unsanitary or otherwise environments